Qin Hao

 Qin Hao (Chinese name: 秦昊 (Qín Hào)) is a Chinese actor.
-He is known for starring in the 2009 film Spring Fever and the 2020 television series The Bad Kids.
+He is known for starring in the 2009 film Spring Fever, and for his roles in suspense crime dramas Burning Ice (2017), The Bad Kids (2020) and The Long Season (2023).

 Early life

 In 1996, Qin entered China's Central Academy of Drama.
 He graduated from the Central Academy of Drama in 2000.

 Career

 Qin landed his first lead role in Lou Ye's Spring Fever, which was shown in competition at the 62nd Cannes Film Festival where it won the prize for best screenplay.

+He started gaining mainstream recognition for his role in the 2020 iQiyi crime drama The Bad Kids.
+In 2023, he starred in the critically-acclaimed murder mystery drama The Long Season.

+Personal life

 He married the famous singer Annie Yi, and they have a daughter named Cindy (b.2016).